anuragarnab/jax/docs/jax-101/08-pjit.md

  input_data = np.arange(48,64).reshape(8,2)
 ```

+Pjit always assumes that the input is the local data chunk of a global array.
+If the local chunk it to be sharded over multiple local devices and is not assigned correctly, pjit will put the right slices on the right **local devices** for you.
+Once all of the local chunks are on the devices on all the
+hosts, then XLA will run the computation.

+XLA operates on the global data so if `in_axis_resources` is different than `out_axis_resources` then XLA will do data redistribution cross-host.
+So pjit never does global communication and always assumes that the input data it gets is local to the host.
+XLA will do the global communication since XLA only sees the global view of the data.

+One way to do data redistribution cross-host is to use an identity pjit with `in_axis_resources` different from `out_axis_resources`.
+XLA will do the global data reordering for you via pjit.

 +++ {"id": "gTS_bgtkdch1"}

 ### in_axis_resources & out_axis_resources

 - `in_axis_resources`: PartitionSpec(('x', 'y'),).
 This partitions the first dimension of input data over both `x` and `y` axes.
-This lets Pjit know that the (32, 2) input data is already split evenly across hosts (done by user).
 Since input argument dimensions partitioned over multi-process mesh axes should be of size equal to the corresponding local mesh axis size, pjit sends the (8, 2) on each host to its devices based on `in_axis_resources`.
 Since each host has a logical mesh of size (4, 2) within the entire logical mesh, each device has a (1, 2) slice.
 - `out_axis_resources`: PartitionSpec('x', 'y').
 It specifies that the two dimensions of output data are sharded over `x` and `y` respectively, so each device gets a (2,1) slice.

 **Note**: in_axis_resources and out_axis_resources are different.
 Here, in_axis_resources shards input data's first dimension over both `x` and `y`, whereas out_axis_resources shards input data's first dimension only over `x`.